 Chapter 6 Make Meaningful Comparisons

-This book does not intend to cover statistical data analysis, since many excellent resources already address this expansive field of study.[TODO: cite open-access resources].
-Instead, this chapter offers several common-sense strategies to make meaningful comparisons while you analyze your data, in order to help you design true and insightful visualizations that tell your story.
-You will learn to precisely use comparison words, why and how to normalize your data, and advice on watching out for biased comparisons.
+This book does not intend to cover statistical data analysis, since many excellent resources already address this expansive field of study.19 Instead, this chapter offers several common-sense strategies to make meaningful comparisons while you analyze your data, in order to help you design true and insightful visualizations that tell your story.
+You will learn to precisely choose words when describing comparisons, why and how to normalize your data, and advice on watching out for biased comparisons.

 Edward R Tufte, Envisioning Information (Cheshire, CT: Graphics Press, 1990), https://www.google.com/books/edition/Envisioning_Information/_EZiAAAAMAAJ, p.
 67↩︎